Select Page

 How can I build confidence if I’ve always struggled with low self-esteem?

-Start small.
-Confidence isn’t a personality trait—it’s a skill you build through consistent action.
+It’s important to start small, and to stay patient with yourself.
+Confidence isn’t a personality trait, but a skill you build through consistent action.
 Focus on:

 • Doing things you said you would (even little ones)